mapbender/mapbender-documentation/en/book/quickstart.rst

 * exceptionformat - choose the format for exceptions
 * opacity - choose opacity in percent
 * visible
-* proxy
-* transparency
+* basesource
+* proxy - if active the service will be requested by Mapbender and not directly
+* transparency - Standard ist aktiviert, deaktiviert wird der Dienst ohne transparenten Hintergrund angefordert (getMap-Request mit TRANSPARENT=FALSE)
-* tiled - you can request a WMS in tiles, default is not tiled
+* tiled - you can request a WMS in tiles, default is not tiled (may be a good choice if you map is very big an the WMS service does not support the width/height)
+* BBOX factor
+* tile buffer

 Layer configuration